Moolanomy

 4. Rental Income

-Many people have investment properties (or rental properties) that bring them extra income every month.
+Many people invest in real estate (or rental properties) that bring them extra income every month.
 Being a landlord is a lot of work, and the responsibilities are numerous.
 However, if you can find the right property, get a good loan, find a good tenant, and the stars and moon align just right — you may find yourself with a few hundred extra dollars every month after your mortgage payment is paid.
 After you have retired the mortgage, you may find that the rental income is a considerable benefit.
 In fact, I know several people who have funded their retirements via a steady stream of rental income.

 5. Part-time Job